 REQUIREMENT FOR AN ECC DECISION

 In order to implement the concept of Harmonised European Short Codes an ECC Decision with individual reserved numbers for European services of social value listed in the Annex of the Decision is necessary.
-The Annex will be updated independently from the body text of the Decision by Working Group Numbering, Naming and Addressing (WG NNA).
+The Annex will be updated independently from the body text of the Decision by Working Group Numbering and Networks (WG NaN).

-ECC Decision of 6 July 2007 on Reserving the National Numbering Range Beginning with ‘116’ for Harmonised Numbers for Harmonised Services of Social Value (2007/116/EC) and (2009/884/EC) (ECC decision (07)03), amended on 26 February 2008 and 16 June 2010
+ECC Decision of 6 July 2007 on Reserving the National Numbering Range Beginning with ‘116’ for Harmonised Numbers for Harmonised Services of Social Value (2007/116/EC), (2009/884/EC) AND ((eu) 2023/468) (ECC decision (07)03), amended on 26 February 2008, 16 June 2010 AND XX Month YYYY

-Comparable provisions to those given in this ECC Decision are given in Commission Decision 2009/884/EC of 30 November 2009 amending Decision 2007/116/EC as regards the introduction of additional reserved numbers beginning with ‘116’ (notified under document C(2009)9425) (OJ L 317, 3.12.2009).
+Comparable provisions to those given in this ECC Decision are given in Commission Implementing Decision (EU) 2023/468 of 25 November 2022 and Commission Decision 2009/884/EC of 30 November 2009 amending Decision 2007/116/EC as regards the introduction of additional reserved numbers beginning with ‘116’ (notified under document C(2022)8407 and C(2009)9425).
 EU/EFTA Member States and, if so approved by the EEA Joint Committee, Iceland, Liechtenstein and Norway are obliged to implement the EC Decision.

 “The European Conference of Postal and Telecommunications Administrations,